 Norway has a population of over 5 million; the bulk of the population lives in the southern half, while the north is sparsely populated.
 Oslo is the largest and most populated city, while other major cities include Stavanger on the southwest coast, Bergen on the west coast, and Trondheim on the northwest coast.

 Norwegians pride themselves on their egalitarian policies and welfare state.
 Every person has the right to free or subsidised medical services (minus dental) and free education.
 Parents receive a year of paid paternity leave (also known as parental quota), with the parents splitting the time between the mother and the father.
 A law passed says the father must have three months of paternity leave that can be used up until the child is eight.

 Public transport in Norway is excellent and varied, with metro, tram, bus and train systems linking most urban areas.
 Cities are often small enough to traverse on foot, though it might be better for expats who choose to live in a suburb to have a car.

 On average, salaries in Norway are relatively high.
 The standard of living for both expats and locals is correspondingly high, yet saving money can be very difficult.
 Salary margins are narrow between blue collar and white collar, or C-level executives.
 Transparency is also important, with documents and tax information both being publically accessible.

 Norwegians are on the whole very proud of their country and heritage.
-The Norwegian spirit is best seen on May 17th, the national holiday celebrating the establishment of the Norwegian constitution in 1814 - which, incidentally, makes it the second oldest constitution in the world.
+The Norwegian spirit is best seen on 17 May, the national holiday celebrating the establishment of the Norwegian constitution in 1814 – which, incidentally, makes it one of the oldest constitutions in the world.
 It is celebrated with more fanfare than is witnessed in many other countries.